Our Programs

 INDIVIDUALISED APPROACH

 While following these frameworks, we understand that each child is unique.
-Our teachers adapt activities and learning experiences to meet the individual needs and interests of every child, ensuring that they progress at their own pace.
+Our teachers and educators adapt activities and learning experiences to meet the individual needs and interests of every child, ensuring that they progress at their own pace.

 COMPREHENSIVE LEARNING GOALS

 The EYLF sets out key learning areas and developmental milestones that guide our teaching practices.
-This ensures that we cover all essential areas of early childhood development, including social, emotional, cognitive, and physical skills.
+This ensures that we cover all essential areas of early childhood development, including social, emotional, cognitive and physical skills.

 HOLISTIC DEVELOPMENT

-Beyond academic skills, our curriculum emphasises the importance of social interaction, creativity, critical thinking, and problem-solving.
+Beyond academic skills, our curriculum emphasises the importance of social interaction, creativity, critical thinking and problem-solving.
 These are essential skills that will serve your child well throughout their educational journey and beyond.

 ADVENTURE-FILLED LEARNING